-Global Value Investment Corp issued a letter to the shareholders of Hooker Furnishings Corporation (HOFT)
+Global Value Investment Corp reaches agreement with Hooker Furnishings Corporation (HOFT)

 Market Cap: $102 million| Hooker Furnishings Corporation designs, manufactures, imports, and markets residential household, hospitality, and contract furniture products.